University of Kentucky College of Medicine-Northern Kentucky Campus

 St. Elizabeth Healthcare is one of the oldest, largest, and most respected medical providers in the Greater Cincinnati region.
 For more than 155 years, St. Elizabeth has been the heart and soul of health care in Northern Kentucky.

-About St. Elizabeth Healthcare St. Elizabeth Healthcare operates seven facilities throughout Northern Kentucky and more than 115 primary care and specialty office locations in Kentucky, Indiana and Ohio.
-St. Elizabeth is sponsored by the Diocese of Covington and is a member of the Mayo Clinic Care Network.
-St. Elizabeth is a mission-based organization committed to improving the health of the communities it serves, providing more than $104 million in uncompensated care and benefit to the community in 2015.
+Founded with one small hospital in 1861, St. Elizabeth Healthcare now operates six facilities throughout Northern Kentucky and more than 115 primary care and specialty office locations in Kentucky, Indiana, and Ohio.
+It is sponsored by the Diocese of Covington and is a member of the Mayo Clinic Care Network.
+A mission-based organization, St. Elizabeth is committed to improving the health of the communities it serves, providing more than $100 million in uncompensated care and benefit to the community in 2016.
 For more information, visit www.stelizabeth.com.